grassrootseconomics/ge-publish/README.md

 - [x] LimiterIndex
 - [x] TokenRegistry

+_Note:_ All smart contracts are compiled with v 0.8.19 unless otherwise stated.

 ## Install

 Download and extract the binary for your OS/Arch from the [releases page](https://github.com/grassrootseconomics/ge-publish/releases).